Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Related Work

 \subsubsection{Content-based methods.}

-Traditionally, misinformation detection techniques have relied on content-based information, such as encoded texts using language models. \citet{alkhodair2020detecting} proposed a recurrent neural network model for detecting rumors in breaking news using word embeddings.
+Traditionally, misinformation detection techniques have relied on content-based information, such as encoded texts using language models. \citet{alkhodair2020detecting} proposed a recurrent neural network model for detecting rumors by utilizing Word2Vec~\citep{mikolov2013efficient} representation.
+They showed that their model outperforms the state-of-the-art sequential classifier from~\citet{zubiaga2016learning}.
+They then applied their model to emerging breaking news in a real-time Twitter stream.
+The F1 scores for the two case studies were $0.757$ and $0.791$.
+Our style-based classifier achieved comparable results when distinguishing far-right production and far-right consumption.
 Similarly, \citet{horne2017just} integrated three types of features, including stylistic elements, to classify fake news.
 Their findings revealed significant distinctions between fake and real news content.
 Meanwhile, \citet{sarnovsky2022fake} concentrated on identifying fake news within the Slovak online sphere.
 They applied deep learning models to Word2Vec representations of the texts.
-While these models demonstrated significant performance, it is worth noting that the dataset predominantly comprised articles centered around COVID-19.
+While the models demonstrated remarkable performance (best model reaching the accuracy of $98.93\%$), it is worth noting that the dataset predominantly comprised articles centered around COVID-19.

-A significant shortcoming of content-based methods lies in the dynamic nature of misinformation topics.
+A shortcoming of content-based methods lies in the dynamic nature of misinformation topics.
 Models trained on predefined subjects may struggle to adapt to emerging themes.
-Furthermore, training deep learning models requires substantial data to mitigate the risk of overfitting.
+Furthermore, training deep-learning models requires substantial data to mitigate the risk of over-fitting.
 To address these limitations, \citet{raza2022fake} introduced a context-based model focusing on social aspects to identify fake news.
 This model incorporates users' social interactions, such as comments on news articles, posts, and replies, as well as upvotes and downvotes.
-This approach could serve as a valuable complement, especially when engagement data is readily available.
+This approach can serve as a valuable complement, especially when engagement data is readily available.